ttjordan/team-management-instawork/team_management/frontend/README.md

 ```
 npm install
 ```
-### Run React Development Server: Start the frontend server on http://localhost:3000/.
+### Run React Development Server:
+Start the frontend server on http://localhost:3000/.

 ```
 npm start
 ```
-### The app should now be accessible at http://localhost:3000 with the backend API running on http://127.0.0.1:8000.
+The app should now be accessible at http://localhost:3000 with the backend API running on http://127.0.0.1:8000.

 ## Project Structure
-+ backend: Contains Django API and database models.
++ folders within team_management: Contains Django app and frontend app.
 + frontend: Contains React components and styling.
-+ api: API requests and data handling logic.
+  - api: API requests and data handling logic.
-+ styles: Custom CSS for styling React components.
+  - styles: Custom CSS for styling React components.
+  - components - react components for the views

 ## Usage
 ### Running the Application